ist-dsi/tecnico-api/docs/project-structure.md

 ## Serializers

-The serializers are located in the `org.fenixedu.api.serializer` package, and extend the `DomainObjectSerializer` class.
+The serializers are located in the `pt.ist.tecnicoapi.serializer` package, and extend the `DomainObjectSerializer` class.
 Their job is to convert a domain object into a `JsonElement` (usually `JsonObject`).

-When a new serializer is created, an field in `FenixEduAPISerializer` (in the same package) must be created.
+When a new serializer is created, an field in `TecnicoAPISerializer` (in the same package) must be created.
 The [`@Getter` annotation from lombok](https://projectlombok.org/features/GetterSetter) will automatically create a getter for it (keeping the code clean!).